112batuhan/verstappenbot/README.md

 # How to run

-Install docker composer and use `docker compose up`! or follow following instructions.
+Install docker composer and use `docker compose up`!
+Don't forget to set `DISCORD_TOKEN` env variable.
+Or follow the following instructions.

 Only external dependency you need is Opus codec that discord uses.
 If you are on linux/Mac, You can get it from your package manager.
 You need to manually build it on windows.
 Read the [original songbird repo](https://github.com/serenity-rs/songbird?tab=readme-ov-file#dependencies]) for more info.